Social Contribution

 MainVue Homes of Sumitomo Forestry Group set up MainVue Day in 2015 as a day each year for employees to participate in volunteer activities.
 This program both works as an ongoing philanthropic activity and also an opportunity to reflect on a corporate philosophy that focuses on giving back to society.

-In 2023, we cooperated with the St. Stephen Housing Association, an NPO that provides temporary housing to homeless families in Washington State and supports them in reintegrating into society, and worked on painting doors, repairing playgrounds, and landscaping at City Park Town Homes, a townhome subdivision located in the city of Auburn.
+In 2024, in Washington State, we supported the NPO Akin (Children's Home Society of Washington), which provides community spaces and essential supplies, such as diapers, to families in need with children up to age 12.
+At a child-rearing support center located in the city of Kent, we helped repair play areas and landscape the garden.
 MainVue engages in the development and sale of a large number of subdivisions in the area around Auburn, so we organized volunteer activities with the aim of contributing to the community.

 Participation in Habitat for Humanity